 Introduction

 In the algorithmic complexity of 2026, email marketing has transcended simple communication to become the backbone of customer retention.
-The landscape has shifted dramatically from the "spray and pray" tactics of the past decade.
+When searching for iContact reviews, marketing managers often ask about cost & features: is this email marketing software worth it?

 Streamline your software evaluation process